 If the answer to either of these questions is yes, more assessment is appropriate.
 Call LCL for an appointment to discuss your concerns.

-- The Northstar Problem Gambling Alliance is a tremendous resource for people who are concerned about potential problem gambling behavior.
+- The Minnesota Alliance on Problem Gambling is a tremendous resource for people who are concerned about potential problem gambling behavior.
 Their site includes a two minute risk assessment test.

 - Gamblers Anonymous is a 12-step program for problem gamblers.